 What is the shelf life of essential oils?

 Essential oils should ideally be used within one year of opening.
-The best way to maximise the life of your oils is to keep them in a cool dark place, such as the fridge.
+The best way to maximise the life of your oils is to keep them in a cool dark place, away from direct sunlight.
 If the oil is exposed to heat, air or light, the shelf life will greatly diminish.

 When shouldn't essential oils be used?